 Justification:

-Trenches and ridges are typically hard bottom features surrounded by the soft sediments of the abyssal plain.
-Consequently they are considered to be areas where VMEs are likely to occur.
-Additionally, the yellowfin tuna may use part of this area as spawning grounds.
-The Wider Caribbean and Western Mid-Atlantic region CBD Workshop (CBD, 2012) identified this area as an EBSA and it has been subsequently agreed upon by the CBD Conference of the Parties.
+Trenches and ridges are typically hard-bottom features surrounded by the soft sediments of the abyssal plain.
+Consequently, they are considered to be areas where VMEs are likely to occur.
+In addition, yellowfin tuna may use part of this area as spawning grounds.
+The Wider Caribbean and Western Mid-Atlantic region CBD Workshop (CBD, 2012) identified this area as an EBSA, and it has been subsequently agreed upon by the CBD Conference of the Parties.

-Physical Description:
+Physical description:

-This feature is characterized by parallel ridge crests and trenches that extend in the east-west direction approaching northeast Brazilian continental margin.
+This feature is characterized by parallel ridge crests and trenches that extend in the east–west direction approaching the northeast Brazilian continental margin.
 These crests are typically 1 000 – 2 000 m deep, in the WECAFC area.
-Steep trenches delimit the north-south width of the ridge crests and may reach 4 000 – 6 000 m abyssal depths (CBD, 2012).
-The average depth for the Atlantic Equatorial Fracture Zone VME area within the WECACF area is 4 861 m, with a minimum depth of 1 744 m and a maximum depth of 6 808 m.
+Steep trenches delimit the north–south width of the ridge crests and may reach 4 000 – 6 000 m abyssal depths (CBD, 2012).
+The average depth for the Atlantic Equatorial Fracture Zone VME area within the WECAFC area is 4 861 m, with a minimum depth of 1 744 m and a maximum depth of 6 808 m.
 These values were obtained using GEBCO bathymetry.

-General Biology:
+General biology:

 The CBD Report of the Wider Caribbean and Western Mid-Atlantic Regional Workshop to Facilitate the Description of Ecologically or Biologically Significant Marine Areas (EBSAs) includes details of the biology of this area (CBD, 2012).
 However, it was difficult for participants at this workshop to determine what aspects were relevant to the WECAFC area.
 Yellowfin tuna (Thunnus albacares), bigeye tuna (Thunnus obesus) and swordfish (Xiphias gladius) concentrate in the equatorial area of the Atlantic as part of their feeding and reproductive routes.
-Similarly the largest known population of leatherback turtle (Demochelis coriacea), which nests in the coast of Gabon (West Africa) includes the west Equatorial Atlantic as one of their main feeding grounds.
+Similarly, the largest-known population of leatherback turtle (Demochelis coriacea), which nests on the coast of Gabon (West Africa), includes the west Equatorial Atlantic as one of their main feeding grounds.
 High benthic biomass, particularly on the western Equatorial area has been predicted through modelling exercises.
-The southern Mid-Atlantic ridge (MAR-ECO project) have shown high benthic diversity associated with the ridges and trenches.
+The southern MAR (MAR-ECO project) has shown high benthic diversity associated with the ridges and trenches.

 Impacts:

-No data were found to assess the impact of fishing on this area although it was noted that parts of the area are within fishable depth (less than 2 000 m) and so there is a risk of damage to VMEs through bottom fishing.
+No data were found to assess the impact of fishing on this area, although it was noted that parts of the area are within fishable depth (less than 2 000 m) and so there is a risk of damage to VMEs through bottom fishing.
 It was noted that ICCAT may have more data on the location of spawning aggregations and that this should be followed up on.
-It was further noted that the CFMC/WECAFC/OSPESCA/CRFM Working Group on Spawning Aggregations might be a useful resource to this working group on determining the spawning aggregations of yellowfin tuna and swordfish in the WECAFC area (FAO Western Central Atlantic Fishery Commission, 2014).
+It was further noted that the CFMC/WECAFC/OSPESCA/CRFM Working Group on Spawning Aggregations might be a useful resource for this working group on determining the spawning aggregations of yellowfin tuna and swordfish in the WECAFC area (FAO Western Central Atlantic Fishery Commission, 2014).

 References

-Auster, P. J., J. Moore, K. Heinonen, and L. Watling.
-2005.
-A habitat classification scheme for seamount landscapes: assessing the functional role of deepwater corals as fish habitat.
-In Cold-water corals and ecosystems, pp. 761–769.
-Ed. by A. Freiwald, and J. M. Roberts.
-Springer, Berlin.

-Auster, P.J.
-J. Moore and K. Sulak.
-2010.
-Patterns of diversity of deep canyon and seamount fishes in the Western North At lantic.
+Auster, P.J., Moore, J. & Sulak, K. 2010.
+Patterns of diversity of deep canyon and seamount fishes in the Western North Atlantic.
 American Fisheries Society, 2010 Annual Meeting.
 Abstracts with program.

+Auster, P. J., Moore, J., Heinonen, K. & Watling, L. 2005.
+A habitat classification scheme for seamount landscapes: assessing the functional role of deepwater corals as fish habitat.
+In A. Freiwald & J.M.
+Roberts, eds.
+Cold-water corals and ecosystems, pp. 761–769.
+Berlin, Springer.

-Bachraty, C., P. Legendre, and D. Desbruyères.
-2009.
+Bachraty, C., Legendre, P. & Desbruyères, D. 2009.
 Biogeographic relationships among deep-sea hydrothermal vent faunas at global scale.
-Deep Sea Res I 56: 1371–1378.
+Deep Sea Res.
+I., 56: 1371–1378.

-Baker, E.T. and C.R.
-German.
+Baker, E.T. & German, C.R.
 2004.
 On the global dist ribut ion of hydrothermal vent fields.
-In Mid-ocean ridges: hydrothermal interactions between the lithosphere and oceans, Geophysical Monograph Series 148, C.R.
-German, J. Lin, and L.M.
-Parson (eds.), 245–266.
+In C.R.
+German, J. Lin & L.M.
+Parson, eds.
+Mid-ocean ridges: hydrothermal interactions between the lithosphere and oceans, pp. 245–266.
+Geophysical Monograph Series 148.